perst20/osu-arch-linux/README.md

 ## Uninstall
 Run ./uninstall.sh in terminal

-## Tinkering PipeWire for better lattency
+## Tinkering PipeWire for better latency
-By default script sets optimal lattency settings.
+By default script sets optimal latency settings.

 ### If you use usb dac
 ...